 dual 1/4 in.
 TS to dual RCA.
 The RCA cables would run from your receiver to each of the monitors.

 They are near-field monitors, meaning that they sound best when you’re near them!
 Sounds obvious, but the farther you are away, the less impact the sound has.
 This is especially true for the higher frequencies that lose a bit of energy at a greater distance.
 That said, you want them both facing diagonal towards you, creating a 3 point, equilateral triangle.
 Also of importance, they will sound much better at ear level.
 This means you should invest in some stands (if space allows), or build 2 simple shelving units on the wall.
 All of this really depends on your studio space.
 For me right now, they sit on my desk in a triangle formation and still sound great.
 I’m currently looking into elevating them though for improved clarity.

 A great pair of monitors that excel in mixing and reference applications.
-They can also be used as all purpose computer speakers, and do quite fantastic in this regard.
-They provide a flat, honest representation of your mix, and are best resting at ear level.
+They can also be used as all-purpose computer speakers, and do quite fantastic in this regard.
+They provide a flat, honest representation of your mix, and are the best resting at ear level.
 The only glaring complaint is that they’re ugly.
-The rest of the cons that I pointed out are rather nit-picky, but had to be addressed.
+The rest of the cons that I pointed out are rather nit-picky but had to be addressed.

 Input types: 1x XLR, 1x 1/4″ (TS).
 TRS vs. TS.
 Find out about your cables!

 The Yamaha HS5 is the perfect reference monitor for your small to medium-sized room.
 They do best as monitors rather than easy listening speakers.
 The sound is very flat, neutral, and clean.
 You will be able to tell a bad mix from a good one almost instantaneously.
 With such a revealing set of monitors, if your mix sounds good on these, it will sound good on anything!